Rotary Screw vs. Reciprocating Air Compressors – Performance Comparison

 June 24, 2023

-The two most common mobile compressors are rotary screw air compressors and reciprocating (or piston) air compressors.
+The two most common mobile compressors are rotary screw air compressors and reciprocating air compressors.
 But what’s the difference between them?
 In this article, we’ll compare the performance of rotary screw vs. reciprocating air compressors and help you choose the best solution for your work vehicle.

-Meanwhile, rotary screw air compressors provide better performance and often require less space, which makes them an attractive alternate option.
+Meanwhile, rotary screw air compressors provide significantly better performance and require less space, which makes them an attractive alternate option.
 The image below shows two gas powered air compressors, with a reciprocating air compressor on the left and a rotary screw air compressor on the right:

 rotaryscrew-vs-recip-air-compressor